hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_up_sawtooth_poet-sim.rst

 .. |Intel (R)| unicode:: Intel U+00AE .. registered copyright symbol

-Each node in this Sawtooth network runs a validator, a REST API, and the following transaction processors:
+Each node in this Sawtooth network runs a validator, a REST API, the PoET consensus engine, and the following transaction processors:

 * :doc:`Settings <../transaction_family_specifications/settings_transaction_family>`
   (``settings-tp``)